davidwrede/chef-web-docs-1/step_resource/step_resource_template_notifies_run_immediately.rst

      notifies :run, 'execute[test-nagios-config]', :immediately end

-and then the |chef client| would immediately run the following:
+and then the chef-client would immediately run the following:

 .. code-block:: ruby